California has two primary DUI laws for adult drivers:

 The consequences of a second California DUI conviction within ten years include8:

 - Three to five years of summary probation,9

 - A minimum of 96 hours to a maximum of one year in county jail,

 - Between $390-$1,000 in fines (not including all the other case-related expenses, which can be thousands),

 - Completion of an 18-month or 30-month court-approved California DUI school, and

-- Mandatory installation of an ignition interlock device (IID) for one year, during which time the defendant can drive anywhere; otherwise, the DMV will suspend the defendant’s license for two years that may be converted to a restricted license after one year.10
+- Mandatory installation of an ignition interlock device (IID) for one year, during which time you can drive anywhere; otherwise, the DMV will suspend your license for two years (it may be converted to a restricted license after one year).10

-Example: Different counties set different “standard sentences” for second time drunk driving conviction.
-A San Bernardino County District Attorney in the Rancho Cucamonga office would attempt to sentence a person convicted of his/her second DUI (with no aggravating circumstances) to the following:
+Example: Different counties set different “standard sentences” for second-time drunk driving convictions.
+A San Bernardino County District Attorney in the Rancho Cucamonga office would attempt to sentence you after a second DUI conviction (with no aggravating circumstances) to: